PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/achievements_walkthrough.md

 *If one wants to modify the stat that unlocks the achievement (ex.
 Login Count)*
 *Go to `[Targeted Game] > Game Services > Stats` instead, the remaining steps are similar*

+> [!NOTE]
-❗ More information on the Achievement interface can be found [here](https://dev.epicgames.com/docs/game-services/achievements).
+> More information on the Achievement interface can be found [here](https://dev.epicgames.com/docs/game-services/achievements).